Friends of RUNGA: Lexi Atkins

 How do you cultivate community in your life?

 I have built a wonderful network by connecting with like-minded individuals who are also on a journey to wellness and self-discovery.
 Once I started to branch out and put myself out there, I realized there are so many people on the same path of remembering.
 RUNGA has been one of the biggest catalysts for me in building this network.
 Through RUNGA retreats, I have gained lifelong friends and continue to do so with the beautiful connections it offers.
-Additionally, I am involved with Still Life locally in LA, which keeps me actively engaged in community.

 What’s something you are enjoying right now?
 Is there a book you can’t stop reading, or a podcast you regularly turn to?